vlad-nestorov/vitepress/contact.md

 - **Technical Support**: Call our main line and select option 2

 ::: info Satisfaction Guaranteed
 Not happy with your purchase?
-We offer hassle-free returns within 30 days of delivery.
+We offer hassle-free returns within 30 days.
 :::